 However, there is not much information about how to reach the amazing beach of Cala Luna considered one of the most symbolic beaches of Sardinia and of Mediterranean sea.

 Cala Luna in Sardinia

-Located in the west coast between the areas of Baunei and Dorgali (08040 Baunei OG – view Cala Luna in GoogleMaps) Cala Luna can be accessed by land (the nearest airport is Olbia Costa Smeralda where you can rent a car) and by sea.
+Located in the east coast between the areas of Baunei and Dorgali (08040 Baunei OG – view Cala Luna in GoogleMaps) Cala Luna can be accessed by land (the nearest airport is Olbia Costa Smeralda where you can rent a car) and by sea.

 How to get there by sea

 Cala Luna can be reached easily by sea, through the service provided by some boats companies leaving from the nearby port of Cala Gonone and from the Marina di Orosei beach.

 You can check this page for roundtrip fares or for combined trip for both Cala Luna and the Bue Marino caves (large marine caves with stalactites, stalagmites and rock sculptures) from July 09 to September 21.